WenyaZhou/Hack-Your-Career/README.md

-Regardless of how strong your position, spotting the outs.
-I feel the same way.

 I have to be myself first before I can be anything.

 Do you really want to do quant?
 Remove pay and prestige — why stay?